 Community Involvement & Pro Bono

 We have a long-standing tradition of supporting charities and local communities.
 Our lawyers are encouraged to be actively involved in our community.
-Many volunteer as board members for a wide breadth of non-profit organizations including AIDS Committee of Toronto, Camp Trillium, Centre for Addiction and Mental Health (CAMH), Regent Park Music, Youthdale Treatment Centre, and Mount Sinai Hospital.
+Many volunteer as board members for a wide breadth of non-profit organizations including AIDS Committee of Toronto, Camp Trillium, Centre for Addiction and Mental Health (CAMH), Regent Park Music, Youthdale Treatment Centre, Baycrest Health Sciences and Mount Sinai Hospital.
 Our firm members are significant participants in events to support United Way (including hosting a firm-wide United Way Campaign annually), the Hospital for Sick Children, the Daily Bread Food Bank, Canadian Blood Services, Vibe Arts and many others.
 Goodmans has been honoured by the United Way with an Exemplary Award - which placed Goodmans in the top 15% of all workplace campaigns in Toronto - and with a Spirit Award acknowledging excellence in community giving.

-Some of our recent and ongoing initiatives include the annual Winter Hope Clothing Drive for the Yonge Street Mission, partnering with providing families of Ronald McDonald House with meals that they can take with them to a hospital, serving meals at Lawyers Feed the Hungry, growing moustaches for "Movember" in support of prostate cancer research, hosting a holiday party for the local Kiwanis Boys and Girls Club, and internal pay-it-forward and random acts of kindness initiatives.
+Some of our recent and ongoing initiatives include the annual Winter Hope Clothing Drive for the Yonge Street Mission, partnering with providing families of Ronald McDonald House with meals that they can take with them to a hospital, serving meals at Lawyers Feed the Hungry, hosting a holiday party for the local Kiwanis Boys and Girls Club, and internal pay-it-forward and random acts of kindness initiatives.

 Many of our lawyers are active on pro bono files, including acting as duty counsel with Law Help Ontario, working with Lifeline Syria, providing on-site legal guidance and mentorship to DMZ at Ryerson (a university-based incubator for emerging tech startups) and IDEABOOST (a Toronto-based business accelerator for tech startups) and providing pro bono legal services to the winner of DementiaHack (a hackathon dedicated to improving the lives of people living with dementia).
 We recently partnered with BMO to host a Goodmans/BMO Week at Pro Bono Ontario, whereby our lawyers and students provided free summary legal advice to low-income Ontarians via Pro Bono Ontario’s Free Legal Advice Hotline.
 We also provided pro bono hours to assist with Canada’s first-ever nationwide Canadian Human Trafficking Hotline.